ahmetkilinc/RiskAnaliziAndroid/README.md

 # RiskAnaliziAndroid

-An android application for my web analiysis.
+An android application for my web analysis.